corefan/xenko-docs/manual/input/gestures.md

 ### Turn off gesture recognition

-Delete the gesture from the @'SiliconStudio.Xenko.Input.InputManager.Gestures' collection.
+Delete the gesture from the [InputManager.Gestures](xref:SiliconStudio.Xenko.Input.InputManager.Gestures) collection.

 ## Gesture recognition

-When the input system detects a gesture, it adds a @'SiliconStudio.Xenko.Input.GestureEvent' to the list of @'SiliconStudio.Xenko.Input.InputManager.GestureEvents'.
+When the input system detects a gesture, it adds a @'SiliconStudio.Xenko.Input.GestureEvent' to the list of [InputManager.GestureEvents](xref:SiliconStudio.Xenko.Input.InputManager.GestureEvents).
 The event contains information about the gesture and its state, such as its location and the number of fingers used.

 > [!Note]
 > Each gesture has its own associated gesture event class (see below).

-The @'SiliconStudio.Xenko.Input.GestureEvent.Type' field indicates which gesture has been recognized.
+The [GestureEvent.Type](xref:SiliconStudio.Xenko.Input.GestureEvent.Type) field indicates which gesture has been recognized.
 You can then cast the base gesture event into the gesture-specific event type to have gesture-type-specific information about the event.

 Xenko can detect several gestures simultaneously, so the event list can contain more than one item in an update.